 Tuesday 24 March – Day 1

 This is going to be a long haul.
-Debbie has a rare personality quirk that results in her sometimes finding me extremely annoying, and I don’t fancy my chances being stuck with her for a long period in a house where a meat cleaver is to hand.
+Debbie has a rare personality disorder which results in her sometimes finding me extremely annoying, and I don’t fancy my chances being stuck with her for a long period in a house where a meat cleaver is to hand.
 So often do I express this unease, the predictive text on my iPad now automatically offers the word “cleaver” to follow “meat”.
 I spread the word in the hope that if it is later said, for example, that I died when my meat-cleaver juggling act went tragically wrong, you will treat that version of events with scepticism.

 We need some shopping: milk, meat, bread.
 Normally I’m happy to let Debbie do the shopping, but of course now that it’s deemed dangerous I realise it’s man’s work.
 So I head down to the village, and the parking is a joy.
 The butchers’ shop has a sign limiting entry to three customers at a time, and two men stand outside on the pavement, two meters apart.
 That’s what a queue looks like now, and I join it.
 An elderly couple stroll past, arm in arm, in a leisurely paseo taking in the atmosphere, making no attempt to move further from the queue.